Nethereum/Wonka/README.md

 [CQS #1](https://github.com/Nethereum/Wonka/blob/master/WonkaSystem/WonkaSystem/TestHarness/WonkaCQSTest.cs)| This test is a demonstration of how to package the previous example into a CQS design. |
 [Orchestration](https://github.com/Nethereum/Wonka/blob/master/WonkaSystem/WonkaSystem/TestHarness/WonkaSimpleOrchestrationTest.cs)| This is mainly a test of the Ethereum (i.e., Solidity) implementation of the rules engine.
 It showcases an example where the engine can get and set values on other predeployed contracts within the blockchain. |
 [Custom Operators](https://github.com/Nethereum/Wonka/blob/master/WonkaSystem/WonkaSystem/TestHarness/WonkaSimpleCustomOpsTest.cs)| This is mainly a test of the Ethereum (i.e., Solidity) implementation of the rules engine.
 It showcases an example where the engine can invoke functionality for a business rule that exists on other predeployed contracts within the blockchain. |
 [CQS #2](https://github.com/Nethereum/Wonka/blob/master/WonkaSystem/WonkaSystem/TestHarness/WonkaCQSTest.cs)| This test is a demonstration of how to package all existing Wonka functionality into a CQS design.
-Also, it provides examples for the Registry functionality (i.e., a way to discover and reuse existing RuleTrees) and the Grove functionality (i.e., a way to put RuleTrees into collections).|
+Also, it provides examples for the Registry functionality (i.e., a way to discover and reuse existing RuleTrees) and the Grove functionality (i.e., a way to put RuleTrees into collections).
+Lastly, it demonstrates how to export a registered RuleTree on the blockchain, back into its original XML markup.|

 ## Video Guides
 Video #1 - Here is a brief description of a rules engine, as well as a quick explanation of the Wonka engine's design: